 |FCA fees consultation||April 2021||We published a consultation paper on our fees proposals for funeral plan firms in our annual consultation paper on FCA fee-rates.|

 We will open the authorisations gateway for firms.
 Firms will need to submit an application for authorisation or variation of permissions.
 You should be ready to submit your application as soon as the gateway opens.
-We’re proposing that the application fee will increase by 40% for applications made after November 2021.
+The application fee will increase by 40% for applications made after 1 November 2021.

 |Regulation in force||29 July 2022||All firms that want to continue operating as providers or intermediaries for the pre-paid funeral plans will need to be authorised or exempt (for example an Appointed Representative) by this time.|